-25% of SpAds Culled So Far - Guido Fawkes
+27% of SpAds Culled So Far - Guido Fawkes

-As of 3 pm, 15 out of 60 have seen their bosses go, with them following in toe:
+So far 16 out of 60 have seen their bosses go, with them following in toe:

 In addition, one MoJ SpAd is also off…